conversationai/wikidetox/conversation_reconstruction/dataflow/conversation_reconstruction/README.md

 Please consult the scripts in helper_shell folder to run the pipeline with correct parameter setting.

-The code will read from cloud storage of ingested JSON formatted Wikipedia data dump and processed intermediate structure.
+The code will read from a join of the following two tables:
+- A table with all revisions ingested in JSON format from wikipedia data dump.
+- A table with page states of previous reconstructed revisions.

 The workflow can be seen in the following picture: